ISCHEMIC STROKE / ACUTE THERAPY

 • IVT is suggested in the presence of glycemia > 22 mmol/l (400 mg/dl) even without evidence of arterial occlusion (ESO guidelines 2021)

-• IVT is not recommended when the platelet count is < 100 000 /mm3 (ESO guidelines 2021)
+• IVT is not recommended if the platelet count is < 100 000 /mm3 (ESO guidelines 2021)

-• IVT can be considered (off-label) if the platelet count is 70 000-100 000 /mm3 [Tsivgoulis, 2021]
+• IVT may be considered (off-label) if the platelet count is between 70 000-100 000 /mm3 [Tsivgoulis, 2021]

 • DAPT is associated with only a modest increase in ICH and does not worsen outcome [Malhotra, 2020]

-• mortality 17.9% vs. 16.6%, sICH 2.9% v.s.
-1.5% (according to SITS-MOST criteria) [Tsivgoulis, 2018]
+• mortality 17.9% vs. 16.6%, sICH 2.9% vs. 1.5% (according to SITS-MOST criteria) [Tsivgoulis, 2018]

 • intra-axial tumors remain a contraindication to IVT due to the high risk of sICH

-• APTT must be normal
+• APTT must be within the normal range

 • IVT appears to be safe for saccular aneurysms, including larger ones (> 10 mm) [Virta, 2021]